openhab/openhab-addons/bundles/org.openhab.binding.flicbutton/README.md

 openHAB binding for using [Flic Buttons](https://flic.io/) with a [fliclib-linux-hci](https://github.com/50ButtonsEach/fliclib-linux-hci) bridge.

 Currently, although Flic Buttons are BLE devices, this binding only supports fliclib-linux-hci (flicd) as a bridge.
 The openHAB Bluetooth Bindings are not supported.
 Flicd requires a seperate Bluetooth adapter to work, so if you use this binding together with e.g. the [Bluez Binding](https://www.openhab.org/addons/bindings/bluetooth.bluez/), two physical Bluetooth adapters are required (one for Bluez and one for flicd).
 Be aware that flicd requires an initial internet connection for the verification of the buttons.
-After buttons are initially added to flicd, internet connection is not required anymore.
+After buttons are initially added to flicd, an internet connection is not required anymore.

 ## Supported Things